 Uber!
 Lyft!
 Car2go!
 ReachNow!
 ZipCar!
 Getaround!
+Car sharing!
+Ride sharing!
+Ride hailing!
 All the kids are doing it!
 But what the hell are they doing?

 The signs are pointing to less car ownership in the future.
-The way dealers do it now, selling one car to one person, is not going to be a sustainable business model forever, so companies are putting their bets on as many models of transportation as they can, and fast.
+The way dealers do it now, selling one car to one person, is not going to be a sustainable business model forever.
+Companies are putting their bets on as many models of transportation as they can—and fast.
 Ford, for example is positioning itself as a mobility company, whatever that might mean tomorrow or the next day.

 Ride hailing services are the ones you’ve probably heard the most about, even if you haven’t actually used one (most people haven’t, even in 2016).
 These are companies like Uber, Lyft, or the woman-specific See Jane Go.

 Basically, you download the app, and so does the driver.
-You open the app and hail a ride, and a driver will answer that request in her own personal car, not a taxi.
-The app tells you both where the pickup will happen, you tell the driver where to drop you off, and you pay via the app.
+You open the app, input your payment info, and hail a ride.
+A driver will answer that request in her own personal car, not a taxi.
+The app tells you both where the pickup will happen, and you tell the driver where to drop you off.
+When the ride is over, you pay via the app.

 Ride sharing is more like organized carpooling.
 A service (one of the coolest is Tesloop) arranges for riders to share a trip, often in one of the service’s vehicles.
 Maybe that’s a daily commute in a van so you all get to take the faster carpool lane and answer emails on your way to the office.
 Or maybe that’s a ride in a Tesla Model X from Los Angeles to Las Vegas, like Tesloop does, so you don’t have to fly.

 Car sharing can take a couple of forms.
 One is the free-floating car sharing service, like car2go and ReachNow.
 Members can unlock a car anywhere in the service area and drive around paying by the minute, with or without making a reservation in advance.
-They only have to leave the vehicle inside the service area, even if that’s miles from where they started.
+They only have to park the vehicle inside the service area when they’re done, even if that’s miles from where they started.

 ZipCar uses point-to-point car sharing.
 Vehicles are located at specific places throughout a city, usually in busy neighborhoods.
 Users reserve a car and pick it up from that parking space, drive around paying by the minute, and bring it back to that very same parking space.
 It’s more like a micro-rental.